-In domestic truckload, a driver gets paid on the distance freight moves.
-Drivers are generally paid on mileage When drivers are held up for an excessive amount of time at a pickup or delivery, they’re not able to be on the road making money.
+In domestic truckload, a driver gets paid on mileage based on the distance freight moves.
+When drivers are held up for an excessive amount of time at a pickup or delivery, they’re not able to be on the road making money.
 Detention fees are in place to compensate drivers for this lost time.

-Changes in the industry are constantly a hot button issue, even in 2022.
+Changes in the industry are constantly a hot button issue, even in 2023.
 There are numerous ways the industry has been adapting to change.
-Also, the effect of the global pandemic hasn’t exactly helped the situation of change within the industry either.
+Also, the effect of the global pandemic hasn’t exactly helped matters.

 The amount of time available to use a carrier's trucks or equipment without the penalty of an accessorial fee is considered free time.
-This grace period is known as free time and is the window of time to complete your shipment.
+This grace period is the window of time to complete your shipment.

 During free time, no additional charges related to your shipment are accrued.
-Whether your cargo is regionally or internationally shipped, imported, or exported, constant communication, preparedness, and shipment execution are required to avoid detention.
+Whether your cargo is regionally or internationally shipped, imported or exported, you’ll need constant communication and shipment execution to avoid detention fees.

 Several circumstances can lead to a fee when shipping goods.
 Generally speaking, a detention charge occurs when the wheels of a truck are not moving, and the driver or carrier needs to be compensated for their time.

-When the loading or unloading of freight is unorganized, it becomes inefficient.
+When the loading or unloading of freight is unorganized, efficiency suffers.
 In some instances, a driver will not wait for late or unprepared shipments to be loaded.
 Instead, they will pull away from the loading dock and continue their route to another pickup destination.